juzim/dockhand-tavern/README.md

 Fast dashboard for accessing services deployed by [Dockhand](https://github.com/dockhand/dockhand).

 Pulls data for all containers and creates links for each service.
-When a state container changes, the date is refreshed.
+When a state container changes, the data is refreshed.

 What it's not (you already have dockhand for this):